lsst-ts/observatory-ops-docs/Observing-Interface-Setup/getting-started-nublado.rst

 This procedure is intended for users of the Rubin Observatory that are interested in interacting with the  Observatory Control System using Nublado.
 It contains basic procedures on how to get started with the Nublado observing tools.

-To get a list of the different environments see :ref:`Observing-Interface-Environments`
+To get a list of the different environments see :ref:`Observing-Interface-Operational-Environments`

 .. _Observing-Interface-Getting-Started-Nublado-Prerequisites: